RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

 A grade of "F" is assigned if not all of the requirements for a "D" are met.

-Note: Practice sets are graded using points, and a "Successful" Class Prep counts as one point.
+Note: Practice sets are graded using points; also, each *Success* mark on a Class Prep counts as one point.
+There are 24 Class Prep assignments planned, and at least 76 Practice exercises.

 **Plus/minus grades:** A "plus" is given on a letter grade if you satisfy all the requirements for that grade, *plus* one of the following: